msartortt/Project-Week-6/your-project/README.md

 ## Hypotheses / Questions
 1. Evaluating the country where the movie was shot:
-a.
-Does a movie shot in the USA have better ROI?
+- Does a movie shot in the USA have better ROI?
-b.
-Does a movie shot in the USA have better ratings?
+- Does a movie shot in the USA have better ratings?
-c.
-Does a movie shot in the USA have more award nominations?
+- Does a movie shot in the USA have more award nominations?

 2. Evaluating the language spoken on the movie:
-a.
-Does a movie shot in English have better ROI?
+- Does a movie shot in English have better ROI?
-b.
-Does a movie shot in the English have better ratings?
+- Does a movie shot in the English have better ratings?
-c.
-Does a movie shot in the English have more award nominations?
+- Does a movie shot in the English have more award nominations?

 <a name="dataset"></a>